Last Updated on by

 There’s however a catch:

 When candida starts to die during the treatment, your body needs to eliminate the dead yeast and its released toxins.
-When the amount of toxins released by the dying candida is more than what your body can safely handle, you may experience a healing crises (also known as candida die off symptoms).
+When the amount of toxins released by the dying candida is more than what your body can safely handle, you may experience a healing crisis (also known as candida die off symptoms).
 Common symptoms usually include flu like symptoms often with fever, joint, muscle and body pain along with other discomforts.

 Are the symptoms you have related to candida die off?